MikeiLL/think-peace-client/README.md

 Server running on Heroku:

+May have to run `git push heroku main` if automatic deploys not occurring.

 `heroku git:remote -a APP` (where `APP` might be `thinkpeace`) `heroku domain:add thinkpeace.app` and `heroku domain:add www.thinkpeace.app`